the-real-tokai/grablinks/README.md

 filter options:
   -c CLASS, --class CLASS
-                        only extract URLs from href attributes of <a>nchor elements with the specified class attribute content -s SEARCH, --search SEARCH
+                        only extract URLs from href attributes of <a>nchor elements with the specified class attribute content.
+                        Multiple classes, separated by space, are evaluated with an logical OR, so any <a>nchor that has at least one of the classes will match.
+  -s SEARCH, --search SEARCH
                         only output entries from the extracted result set, if the search string occurs in the URL